Lehoczky/markdownlint-define-config/README.md

 Provide a `defineMarkdownlintConfig()` function for [markdownlint](https://github.com/DavidAnson/markdownlint) configuration files.
 Inspired by vite's [defineConfig](https://vitejs.dev/config/#config-intellisense) and [eslint-define-config](https://github.com/Shinigami92/eslint-define-config).

-With `defineMarkdownlintConfig()` you can have type checking, documentation and autocompletion support directly in your `.markdownlint.js` file:
+With `defineMarkdownlintConfig()` you can have type checking, documentation, deprecation warnings, and autocompletion support directly in your `.markdownlint.js` file:

 ![autocomplete](docs/assets/autocomplete.png)